Community Animal Health Workers (CAHW)

 Significant steps towards strengthening CAHWs systems

 The VSF International network has been working with CAHWs for over thirty years.
-In fact, we train and mentor over 4,000 CAHWs in total every year, building their technical capacity, supporting sustainable business models and integrating them into local and national animal health systems and regulatory frameworks, in collaboration with public and private veterinarians.
+Every year, we train and mentor over 4,000 CAHWs worldwide, building their technical capacity, supporting sustainable business models and integrating them into local and national animal health systems and regulatory frameworks, in collaboration with public and private veterinarians.

 In 2018, VSF International published a policy brief on CAHWs, highlighting their importance and revealing the challenges they face in effectively fulfilling their mission.

-In 2022, VSF International launched in collaboration with the World Organization for Animal Health (WOAH), and with funding from the United States Agency for International Development’s Bureau for Humanitarian Assistance (USAID-BHA), the project “Strengthening the enabling environment for community animal health workers (CAHWs) through development of competency and curricula guidelines” to support them by advocating for their legal recognition and providing a framework for ongoing training.
+In 2022, VSF International launched in collaboration with the World Organization for Animal Health (WOAH), and with funding from the United States Agency for International Development’s Bureau for Humanitarian Assistance (USAID-BHA), the project “Strengthening the enabling environment for community animal health workers (CAHWs) through development of competency and curricula guidelines” to support CAHWs by advocating for their legal recognition and providing a framework for their training.

-After conducting a literature review on CAHWs in Africa and Asia, in 2023 VSF International and its members are carrying out case studies in four countries: Burundi, Cambodia, South Sudan and Niger.
-Thanks to these experiences and the support of international experts, a practical guide to improving the sustainability and quality of services provided by CAHWs is being drawn up (publication in progress).
-WOAH, for its part, is drafting guidelines for the skills and training curriculum of CAHWs, which will be published at the same time.
+After conducting a literature review on CAHWs in Africa and Asia, in 2023 VSF International and its members carried out case studies in four countries: Burundi, Cambodia, South Sudan and Niger.

 Do you want to stay updated on the CAHWs project developments?